goodekat/LIME-diagnostics-paper/README.md

     See XXX for definitions of these features
   - samesource = indicator variable specifying whether the two bullet-lands are a match
-  - rfscore = the random forest score associated with the comparison in support of a match

 **`bullet-test`**

-A dataset with 419 rows and 14 columns that contains comparison features from sets 1 and 11 of the Hamby 224 Clone sets (XXX reference XXX).
+A dataset with 364 rows and 13 columns that contains comparison features from sets 1 and 11 of the Hamby 224 Clone sets (XXX reference XXX).
 Each test set is arranged as a combination of three bullets: two known bullets and a questioned bullet.
 Each bullet has 6 lands.
 The data contains comparisons of bullet-lands within a set.
 With three bullets with six lands per set, there are a total of (2 sets) x (3\! bullet comparisons) x (6^2 land comparisons) = 432 comparisons.
-However, there are only 419 comparisons in the `bullet-test` data.
+However, there are only 364 comparisons in the `bullet-test` data.
 This is due to the fact that some of the lands are missing from the data (probably due to tank rank): land 4 from the unknown bullet in set 1, land 2 from bullet 1 in set 11, and land 4 from the unknown bullet in set 11.
 The variables